freekh/deputy/README.rst

 What does it not do?
 =============
 It does not build.
 Deputy handles dependencies.
-Not only does it not build, it does not do anything else either - it is just for managing dependencies.
+Not only does it NOT build, it does not do anything else either - it is just a utilty for dependencies.
 It is not monolitic.
 If you do not like that you have to perform several commands to get something interesting, you better look for some alternatives.
 SBT is a great tool if you want to have a lot of control and build lots of stuff in one command.

 How does it work?
 ==========
 Deputy is designed to work by piping the output of a command into another.
 Typically you will start with some coordinates (describing the dependencies) and end up with a list of downloaded jars.
-It is up to you to define what will happen between this though.
+It is up to you to define what will happen between this though or if you want to stop in between.
 This makes it easy to see what goes out and in between each command and thus makes it easy to see what happens.
 The problem with this is approach is that you have to know what you want.